Peter Serracino Inglott

-Peter Serracino Inglott (26 April 1936 – 16 March 2012) was a priest, philosopher, scholar and rector of the University of Malta from 1987 to 1988, then consecutively from 1991 to 1996.
+Peter Serracino Inglott (26 April 1936 – 16 March 2012) was a Maltese Catholic priest, philosopher, scholar and rector of the University of Malta from 1987 to 1988, then consecutively from 1991 to 1996.
 He was awarded the title of Emeritus Professor of philosophy at the University of Malta.
 He was a key figure at reconstructing the Maltese education system and held academia to his personal life prominently.
 He was also politically affiliated with the country's Nationalist Party, serving as advisor to former Prime Minister of Malta, Eddie Fenech Adami.

 Serracino Inglott was ordained in Milan by Cardinal Montini, later Pope Paul VI.

 Life and career

-Born on 26 April 1936 to Oscar and Maria Calamatta, he was brought up during the post-war Maltese environment.
-Serracino-Inglott studied at the then Royal University of Malta (BA 1951–1955), Campion Hall, Oxford as a Rhodes Scholar (MA 1955–1958), the Institut Catholique de Paris (BD cum laude 1958–1960) and the Università Cattolica del Sacro Cuore (Ph.D.
+Born on 26 April 1936 to Oscar and Maria Calamatta in Valletta, he was brought up during the post-war Maltese environment.
+Serracino-Inglott studied at the Royal University of Malta (BA 1951–1955), Campion Hall, Oxford as a Rhodes Scholar (MA 1955–1958), the Institut Catholique de Paris (BD cum laude 1958–1960) and the Università Cattolica del Sacro Cuore (Ph.D.
 1960–1963) with a thesis on Wittgenstein’s Tractatus Logico-Philosophicus.

-His start at the University of Malta was as a librarian in 1963 and just two years later he started teaching philosophy there.
-In 1971 he became an established professor at the University of Malta and served as chairperson of the University's chair of philosophy, a post he would retain for seven years until then Prime Minister of Malta, Dom Mintoff, suspended the chair.
+He started working at the University of Malta as a librarian in 1963 and two years later he started teaching philosophy.
+In 1971 he became an established professor at the University and served as chairperson of philosophy, a post he would retain for seven years until the Prime Minister of Malta, Dom Mintoff, suspended the chair.
 He would return as chairperson in 1987 when the post was resumed and would consecutively retain the post until 1996.
-Serracino Inglott was professor of aesthetics at the 'Instituto Internazionale di Arte e Liturgia' at Milan, visiting professor at Panthéon-Assas University (1989–1990), UNESCO Fellow at the Open University, UK (1978) and guest lecturer at the universities of Cincinnati, Milan (Cattolica), Venice (Ca Foscari), Palermo and the College of Europe at Bruges (1989, 1990).
+Serracino Inglott was professor of aesthetics at the 'Instituto Internazionale di Arte e Liturgia' at Milan, visiting professor at Paris II Sorbonne (1989–1990), UNESCO Fellow at the Open University, UK (1978) and guest lecturer at the universities of Cincinnati, Milan (Cattolica), Venice (Ca Foscari), Palermo and the College of Europe at Bruges (1989, 1990).

 During his advisory role within the Nationalist Party, his emphasis on welfare and charity was seen as strange within a fiscally conservative environment.
 He was often mistaken to be partisan, but had often expressed his sympathy with the Nationalist Party due to its positive relationship with the Catholic Church in Malta.
 With regards to the opposing Labour Party, Fr Peter had this to say of former Prime Minister Dom Mintoff: "The great pity is that I have always had a great deal of sympathy with Mintoff's ideas.
 It was his manner of implementing them that I always thought was wrong".